TKESuperDave/PayaServices/Authorization Gateway/Process.md

 XSD: [Authorization%20Gateway/XSD/Standard%20XSD%20Schemas/PPD%20Schemas%20-%20Guaranteed/CheckVerificationIdentityVerificationDLOptional.xsd](/Authorization%20Gateway/XSD/Standard%20XSD%20Schemas/PPD%20Schemas%20-%20Guaranteed/CheckVerificationIdentityVerificationDLOptional.xsd)

-***Note about Special Characters**
-Because the Data packet is XML, some special characters must be escaped to be included in the data.
-Please see the examples below.
+***Note about Special Characters:** Because the Data packet is XML, some special characters must be escaped to be included in the data.
+Please see the examples in the table below.*

 |     Special Character    |     Symbol    |     Escaped Form     |
 |--------------------------|---------------|----------------------|